-DEPARTMENT SERVICE HUMAN RESOURCES Serves as a liaison for managers regarding all Human Resources information and services; assists departments with restructuring efforts; provides proactive strategies for managing planned change within the Health System; assists with Employee/Labor Relations issues; assists with performance management process; develops compensation strategies; develops hiring strategies and coordinates process for placements; provides strategies to facilitate sensitivity to issues of cultural diversity; provides HR information to employees, and establishes equity for payroll.
-INFORMATION SYSTEMS Work as a team assisting departments to explore, deploy and integrate reliable, state of the art Information Systems technology solutions to manage change.
-MATERIALS MANAGEMENT Routinely supplies stock in patient care areas, distributes linen.
-Sterile Central Supply, Storeroom - upon request, distributes supplies/equipment not stocked on units.
-MEDICAL INFORMATION MANAGEMENT Maintains patient records serving the needs of the patient, provider, institution, and various third parties to health care.
+DEPARTMENT SERVICE HUMAN RESOURCES Serves as a liaison for managers regarding all Human Resources information and HUWAN RESOURCES services; assists departments with restructuring efforts; provides proactive strategies for managing planned change within the Health System; assists with Employee/Labor Relations issues; assists with performance management process; develops compensation strategies; develops hiring strategies and coordinates process for placements; provides strategies to facilitate sensitivity to issues of cultural diversity; provides HR information to employees, and establishes equity for INFORMATION CYCTEMS payroll.
+INFORMATION SYSTEMS Work as a team assisting departments to explore, deploy and integrate reliable, state MATERIALC of the art Information Systems technology solutions to manage change.
+Routinely supplies stock in patient care areas, distributes linen.
+Sterile Central MATERIALS MANAGEMENT Supply, Storeroom - upon request, distributes supplies/equipment not stocked on MEDICAL INFORMATION units.
+MEDICAL INFORMATION Maintains patient records serving the needs of the patient, provider, institution, and MANAGEMENT various third parties to health care.
 NUTRITION SERVICES Provides nutrition care and food service for Medical Center patients, staff and visitors.
 Clinical nutrition assessment and consultation are available in both inpatient and outpatient settings.
-The Department provides food service to inpatients and selected outpatient settings in addition to operating a full-service cafeteria and acts as a liaison for vending and sub-contracted food services providers.
-PATIENT ACCESS SERVICES Coordinates registration/ admissions with nursing management.
-PATIENT EXPERIENCE Develops programs for support of patient relations and customer service, and includes front-line services such as information desk.
-PATIENT FINANCIAL SERVICES Provides financial assistance upon request from patient/family.
-PHARMACY Provides comprehensive pharmaceutical care through operational and clinical services.
+The Department provides food service to inpatients and selected outpatient settings in addition to operating a full-service cafeteria and acts DATIENT ACCESS as a liaison for vending and sub-contracted food services providers.
+PATIENT ACCESS Coordinates registration/ admissions with nursing management.
+SERVICES SERVICES PATIENT EXPERIENCE Develops programs for support of patient relations and customer service, and DATIENT FINIANCIAL includes front-line services such as information desk.
+PATIENT FINANCIAL Provides financial assistance upon request from patient/family.
+SERVICES Designation of the second section of the second sec PHARMACY Provides comprehensive pharmaceutical care through operational and clinical services.
 Responsible for medication distribution via central and satellite pharmacies, as well as 797 compliant IV compounding room and automated dispensing cabinets.
-Some of the many clinical services include pharmacokinetic monitoring, renal and hepatic dose adjustments, and patient educational Specialist pharmacists also round with patient care teams to optimize medication regimens and serve as the team's primary drug information resource.
-PULMONARY DIAGNOSTICS LAB Provides service to patients requiring an evaluation of the respiratory system.
-Performs Pulmonary Function Testing to assess the functional status of the respiratory system.
-Bronchoscopy and other diagnostic/interventional pulmonology procedures are performed to diagnose and/or treat abnormalities that exist in the airways, lung parenchyma or pleural space.
-QUALITY AND OPERATIONS IMPROVEMENT Provides an integrated quality management program and facilitates continuous quality improvement efforts throughout the medical center RESPIRATORY THERAPY Provide all types of respiratory therapeutic interventions and diagnostic testing, by physician order, mainly to critically ill adults and neonates, requiring some type of ventilator support, bronchodilator therapy, or pulmonary hygiene, due to chronic lung disease, multiple trauma, pneumonia, surgical intervention, or prematurity.
-REHABILITATION SERVICES Physical therapists, occupational therapists, speech and language pathologist, and recreational therapists evaluate and develop a plan of care and provide treatment based on the physician's referral.
+Some of the many clinical services include pharmacokinetic monitoring, renal and hepatic dose adjustments, and patient educational Specialist pharmacists also round with patient care teams to optimize medication regimens and DI II MAGNIA DV serve as the team's primary drug information resource.
+PULMONARY Provides service to patients requiring an evaluation of the respiratory system.
+DIAGNOSTICS LAB Performs Pulmonary Function Testing to assess the functional status of the respiratory system.
+Bronchoscopy and other diagnostic/interventional pulmonology procedures are performed to diagnose and/or treat abnormalities that exist in the OHALITY AND airways, lung parenchyma or pleural space.
+QUALITY AND Provides an integrated quality management program and facilitates continuous OPERATIONS quality improvement efforts throughout the medical center IMPROVEMENT Describe all homes of magnification, the magnification continues and discovered at the continues of RESPIRATORY THERAPY Provide all types of respiratory therapeutic interventions and diagnostic testing, by physician order, mainly to critically ill adults and neonates, requiring some type of ventilator support, bronchodilator therapy, or pulmonary hygiene, due to chronic lung DELIADILITATION disease, multiple trauma, pneumonia, surgical intervention, or prematurity.
+REHABILITATION Physical therapists, occupational therapists, speech and language pathologist, and SERVICES recreational therapists evaluate and develop a plan of care and provide treatment based on the physician's referral.
 The professional works with each patient/family/caregiver, along with the interdisciplinary medical team, to identify and provide the appropriate therapy/treatment and education needed for the established